 Green tea is very beneficial to the system and can reduce uric levels in the blood.

-Mineral water: Drink at least one litre of bottled mineral water everyday.
+Mineral water: Drink six glasses of bottled mineral water everyday.
 Drink small amounts regularly throughout the day.
 Water helps the kidneys to process and flush uric acid out of the body.
 Water dilutes uric acid levels in the blood and stimulates the kidneys to pass on waste products to the bladder.

 Raw juice therapy can successfully treat gout.
 The best organic natural foods to juice are:

 Nutrients that can reduce uric acid levels

 Anserine: Oily fish, especially fresh tuna, contain anserine that has been reported to lower the uric acid level, remove active oxygen and lower blood pressure.
 It also has an anti-inflammatory effect and can be of help to people who suffer from gout.
 See Oily fish.